The Salamander Sailing Adventure

 Parking adjacent to Salamander in Berthon Lymington Marina, Bath Road, Lymington, SO41 3YL

-**Drinks with the meal at the George Hotel are not included in the package cost and will be payable directly to the hotel.
+*Lunch at the George Hotel is not included and will be payable directly to the hotel.

 TESTIMONIAL - WHAT DO THE SALAMANDER SAILING ADVENTURE GUESTS SAY ?